Stuttering: Cross cultural

-Cross-cultural studies of stuttering prevalence were very active in early and mid-20th century, particularly under the influence of the works of Wendell Johnson, who claimed that the onset of stuttering was connected to the cultural expectations and the pressure put on young children by anxious parents.
-Johnson claimed there were cultures where stuttering, and even the word "stutterer", were absent (for example, among some tribes of American Indians).
+Cross-cultural studies of stuttering prevalence were very active in early and mid-20th century, particularly under the influence of the works of Wendell Johnson, who claimed that the onset of stuttering was connected to the cultural expectations and the pressure put on young children by anxious parents, which has since been debunked.
 Later studies found that this claim was not supported by the facts, so the influence of cultural factors in stuttering research declined.
 It is generally accepted by contemporary scholars that stuttering is present in every culture and in every race, although the attitude towards the actual prevalence differs.
 Some believe stuttering occurs in all cultures and races at similar rates, about 1% of general population (and is about 5% among young children) all around the world.
 A US-based study indicated that there were no racial or ethnic differences in the incidence of stuttering in preschool children.
-At the same time, there are cross-cultural studies indicating that the difference between cultures may exist.
-For example, summarizing prevalence studies, E. Cooper and C. Cooper conclude: "On the basis of the data currently available, it appears the prevalence of fluency disorders varies among the cultures of the world, with some indications that the prevalence of fluency disorders labeled as stuttering is higher among black populations than white or Asian populations" (Cooper & Cooper, 1993:197).
-In his "Stuttering and its Treatment: Eleven lectures" Mark Onslow remarked that "one recent study with many participants (N=119,367) convincingly reported more stuttering among African Americans than other Americans.
-Why this could be the case is challenging to explain ..."

-Different regions of the world are researched very unevenly.
-The largest number of studies has been conducted in European countries and in North America, where the experts agree on the mean estimate to be about 1% of the general population (Bloodtein, 1995.
-A Handbook on Stuttering).
+Different regions of the world are researched unevenly.
+The largest number of studies has been conducted in European countries and in North America, where the experts agree on the mean estimate to be about 1% of the general population.
 African populations, particularly from West Africa, might have the highest stuttering prevalence in the world—reaching in some populations 5%, 6% and even over 9%.
-Many regions of the world are not researched sufficiently, and for some major regions there are no prevalence studies at all (for example, in China).
-Some claim the reason for this might be a lower incidence in the general population in China.
+Many regions of the world are not researched sufficiently, and for some major regions there are no prevalence studies at all.